 - Will adapt to the effects of climate change: in Scotland we are already experiencing the impacts of climate change and we will adapt our transport system to remain resilient and reduce the harmful effects on future generations.

-- Will promote greener, cleaner choices: over the next 20 years, Scotland will see a continued transformation in transport where sustainable travel options are people’s first choice.
-We will reinforce the Sustainable Travel Hierarchy to promote and design our transport system so that walking, cycling and public and shared transport are promoted and take precedence ahead of private car use.
+- Will enable greener, cleaner choices: over the next 20 years, Scotland will see a continued transformation in transport where sustainable travel options are people’s first choice if they need to travel.
+We will design our transport system so that walking, cycling and public and shared transport take precedence ahead of private car use.

 View more National Transport Strategy priorities: